 The main speaker, a philosopher who leads his audience and dialogue partners to conclusions by carefully structured questions.
 Sometimes Socrates' verbal agility makes it difficult to see that he is avoiding answering the question he is asked and is instead addressing something else entirely in his responses.
 Socrates strongly influenced Plato.
 In the Republic Socrates is usually acting as Plato's stand-in.

 The The Republic quotes below are all either spoken by Socrates or refer to Socrates.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Dover Publications edition of The Republic published in 2000.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Dover Publications edition of The Republic published in 2000.).